Housing: Rethinking the space we need to live | DW | 18.01.2022

 "We have doubled our personal space in the last 50 years," she told DW's On the Green Fence podcast.
 "We still have the idea of having big spaces, building for the family, the nest that is only usually used for 20 years if you have kids ... and then everybody moves out and does something else.
 I don't think it's very attractive for the future."

-The size of our homes is significant because generally the larger the space, the more building materials are needed for construction and the more energy is needed for heating and cooling.
+The size of our homes is significant because generally, the larger the space, the more building materials that are needed for construction and the more energy that is needed for heating and cooling.

 Buildings account for almost 40% of greenhouse gas emissions in Germany.
 And while improving energy efficiency and using climate-friendly materials can limit the carbon footprint of a home, Braune said there should be more awareness about the role of space.